-Jay W. Richards, Ph.D., is the William E. Simon Senior Research Fellow at The Heritage Foundation, where he researches, writes, and speaks on policy that protects life, marriage, religious liberty and civil society.
+Jay W. Richards, Ph.D., is director of the Richard and Helen DeVos Center for Life, Religion, and Family and the William E. Simon Senior Research Fellow in Religious Liberty and Civil Society at The Heritage Foundation.
+He researches, writes, and speaks on policy that protects life, marriage, religious liberty and civil society.

-Jay comes to Heritage from The Catholic University of America, where he served as Adjunct Professor in the Busch School of Business and the academic content lead for the Tucson Project at Catholic University.
-He also is a Senior Fellow at the Discovery Institute and Executive Editor of The Stream.
+Jay comes to Heritage from The Catholic University of America, where he served as a research assistant professor in the Busch School of Business and the academic content lead for the Tucson Project at Catholic University.
+He also is a senior fellow at the Discovery Institute and Executive Editor of The Stream.

 Jay is author or editor of more than a dozen books, including the New York Times bestsellers Infiltrated (2013) and Indivisible (2012); The Human Advantage; Money, Greed, and God, winner of a 2010 Templeton Enterprise Award; The Hobbit Partywith Jonathan Witt; and Eat, Fast, Feast.

 He is also creator and executive producer of several documentaries, including three that have appeared widely on PBS.